theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Offline keys are safe and securely stored.

-* Attackers can compromise at least one of PyPI's trusted keys stored online.

-* Attackers that compromise multiple keys may do so at once, or over a period of time.
+* Attackers can compromise at least one of PyPI's trusted keys stored online, and may do so at once or over a period of time.

 * Attackers can respond to client requests.